meqdadhn/mini_project/README.md

 # Two View Reconstruction

-## Prerequisites:This is a mini project toconduct  two-view reconstruction
+## This is a mini project to conduct  two-view reconstruction
  - The project has been tested on Ubuntu 20.04.

-## Prerequisites:
+## Prerequisites
  - This project relies on opencv 3.4 and opencv_contrib 3.4.
 Please make sure to have them installed on your machine.
 You can follow the commands below, but plaese make sure to modify the commands as needed:

 ```